AspadaX/cchain-chains/README.md

 # Indexes

 ## [Automatically fetch a repository](cchain_auto_fetch.json)
-This chain allows you to automatically pull and fetch the original repo.
+This chain allows you to pull and fetch the original repo all at once.

 ## [Make a git automatically](cchain_auto_git.json)
 It git commit and git push your changes automatically.
 It also uses LLMs to generate commit messages.
 On failure, it will use git reset to unset the commits.